-B. Co-payments, Premiums s, Deductibles, and Co-insurance

-Service Standard Monitoring Indicators

-Otherwise eligible clients with job or

-employer-based insurance coverage,

-Qualified Health Plans (QHP), or Medicaid

-plans, can be provided assistance to offset

-any cost-sharing programs may impose.
-Percentage of clients with documented

-Clients must be educated on the cost and evidence of education provided regarding

-their responsibilities to maintaining medical reasonable expectations of assistance

-adherence. available through RWHAP Health Insurance

-to assist with healthcare coverage as

-Education must be provided to clients indicated in the client's primary record.

-specific to what is reasonably expected to be

-paid for by an eligible plan and what RWHAP Percentage of clients with documented

-can assist with to ensure healthcare coverage evidence of insurance payments made to the

-is maintained. vendor within five (5) business days of the

-approved request.

-Agencies will ensure payments are made

-directly to the health or dental insurance

-vendor within five (5) business days of

-approved request.
+B. Co-payments, Premiums s, Deductibles, and Co-insurance Service Standard Monitoring Indicators Otherwise eligible clients with job or employer-based insurance coverage, Qualified Health Plans (QHP), or Medicaid plans, can be provided assistance to offset any cost-sharing programs may impose.
+Percentage of clients with documented Clients must be educated on the cost and evidence of education provided regarding their responsibilities to maintaining medical reasonable expectations of assistance adherence. available through RWHAP Health Insurance to assist with healthcare coverage as Education must be provided to clients indicated in the client's primary record. specific to what is reasonably expected to be paid for by an eligible plan and what RWHAP Percentage of clients with documented can assist with to ensure healthcare coverage evidence of insurance payments made to the is maintained. vendor within five (5) business days of the Agancias will ansura naumants are made approved request.
+Agencies will ensure payments are made directly to the health or dental insurance vendor within five (5) business days of approved request.

 C. Cost Sharing Education

 Service Standard Monitoring Indicators

 Education is provided to clients, as applicable, regarding cost-sharing reductions to lower their out-of-pocket expenses.
-It must be evidenced in the client's primary record that the individual must receive a premium tax credit and enroll in a silver level plan offered in the Marketplace.
-Percentage of clients with documented evidence of education provided regarding cost sharing reductions as applicable, as indicated in the client's primary record.
+It must be evidenced in the client's primary record that the individual must receive a Percentage of clients with documented evidence of education provided regarding cost sharing reductions as applicable, as indicated in the client's primary record.